ryanlevell/spring-optimistic-locking/README.md

 4. Go to: `http://localhost:8080/actuator/metrics/hibernate.optimistic.failures`.

 ### `RetryListener`
-A `RetryListener` can be used to log retry attempts via bean.
+A `RetryListener` can be used to log retry attempts via a bean.

-This could potentially be used to measure retries via Micrometer?

 ### TODO
 1. What is the best way to retry on conflict?